• Skip to primary navigation

 In this brief series on a theology of Bible translation, we are stepping away from the most common questions about translation.
 In their place, we are exploring the foundational questions about God and His Word in the language of the nations.

 In the first blog post, we considered two propositions derived from the Scriptures.
 First, God reigns.
 Second, God speaks to reveal Himself in the context of a covenant relationship.
-It follows from these propositions that God communicates in the context of His sovereign reign over creation.
+God communicates in the context of His sovereign reign over creation.
 He speaks with the intention of exercising His authority in the lives of His covenant people.

 In short, God speaks because He reigns.
 On a side note, we should also speak because He reigns, praising Him and declaring His greatness.

 Now let’s consider what the Scriptures say about God and the Scriptures.
-In this post, I present two more propositions that advance our theology of translation by focusing specifically on the Scriptures.
+In this post, I present two more propositions that advance our theology of translation.

 3. God entrusted the Scriptures to His people